PhoneSwitchBoard/Switchboard-Website-Docs/docs/launch.md

 ![Screenshot: Launch Switchboard Application](./../images/launch_step10.png)

 Also, you can configure a _VoIP phone_ in this step, or if you wish you can do it later.
 A password will be required to establish a connection with each peer.
 Set up one in this step and don't forget to save it in your records.
-More details on how to configure _VoIP phones_ to connect to your phone application can be found [here](./../docs/phone_config).

 ![Screenshot: Launch Switchboard Application](./../images/launch_step11.png)